DFE-Digital/architecture/common-components/index.md

 <a name="cip"></a>
 ### 2. Cloud Infrastructure Platform

-The Cloud Infrastructure Platform (CIP) is Technology Directorate’s new Microsoft Azure cloud hosting offer.
+The Cloud Infrastructure Platform (CIP) is Technology Directorate’s Microsoft Azure cloud hosting offer.
 It’s managed centrally and provides a highly flexible model that gives service lines __control__ and __consistency__ over how their business services are hosted.

 __Documentation__